 Why is Facilities per 1000 no longer available as a Strategic Planning Tool?

-|It was found that this tool was used as a simplistic way of developing a local standard which often masked the need to carry out more detailed local assessment work to develop a robust standard.
-An over emphasis was therefore given to the use of this tool in isolation in creating local standards. |
+It was found that this tool was used as a simplistic way of developing a local standard which often masked the need to carry out more detailed local assessment work to develop a robust standard.
+An over emphasis was therefore given to the use of this tool in isolation in creating local standards.

 A reliance on this tool focusses too much on the supply side which often did not reflect the different types of facilities and their accessibility.
-The National Planning Policy Framework has moved away from generic local standards for sport and recreation.
-The NPPF requires a robust and up to date assessment of need for sport and recretional provision setting out actual infrastructure requirements.
+The National Planning Policy Framework (NPPF) has moved away from generic local standards for sport and recreation.
+The NPPF requires a robust and up to date assessment of need for sport and recreational provision setting out actual infrastructure requirements.